freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/export.md

 - table meshes are made readable
 - author-time disabled `Light` components are enabled so they flow into `KHR_lights_punctual`
 - invalid mesh renderers are suppressed so glTF export does not fail
-- a temporary material-sanitizing scope removes texture data that VPE already owns elsewhere
+- a temporary material-sanitizing scope (`IVpeMaterialGltfExportPreprocessor`) strips the textures VPE captures into the source layer, so the GLB does not duplicate those bytes
+- after glTFast writes the GLB, the writer swaps glTFast's re-encoded images back to the original asset bytes (`GlbImageSwap`), keeping the textures that *do* remain in the GLB lossless

 ## Collider Payload